eddymarts/Accommodation-Crawler/README.md

     - write NewWebsiteScraper to scrape the new site for properties

 - url_scraper should pick records from the queue and scrape them with the right scraper either zoopla or NewWebsiteScraper

+- Scrape images and put in s3 bucket

 Extension ideas?
 - Further datasets/websites to scrape and add to the dataset